akorn/zfsbackup/README.md

 		backup servers to use.
 See the HOWTO for details.
 -p, --path	Path to the directory to be backed up.
 If not specified,
 		a path symlink will not be created.
+--remotepath	Relative (to REMOTEBACKUPPOOL/REMOTEBACKUPPATHPREFIX) path on
+		the backup server to the directory (and presumably zfs instance) the backups of the local files should be placed in.
+		Autogenerated by default.
 --pre[@]	Pre-client script to run.
 Will be copied into the pre-client.d
 		dir unless --pre@ is used, in which case a symlink will be created.
 Can be given multiple times.